sayarkarmakar/sayarkarmakar.github.io/index.md

 September 2025: Our [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_32.zp253760.pdf) received a revision request from Bulletin of Economic Research

 August 2025: Our [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2025_21.zp267546.pdf) recieved a revision request from Finance Research Letters.

-August 2025: Our [Paper](https://arxiv.org/abs/2405.12199) received a minor revision from Advances in Applied Probability.

 May-June 2025: I was teaching at TU Dortmund a summer course on High Dimensional Time-series analysis as a visiting professor.
 I also gave 4 lectures in the [TRR summer school](https://trr391.tu-dortmund.de/events/summer-schools/) on spatial and spatiotemporal statistics.